Crews begin long process of dismantling Lee statue pedestal - NewsBreak

 Crews begin long process of dismantling Lee statue pedestal

-RICHMOND, Va.
-(AP) — Preliminary work to remove an enormous pedestal that until recently held a statue of Confederate Gen. Robert E. Lee got underway Monday in Richmond.
+Preliminary work to remove an enormous pedestal that until recently held a statue of Confederate Gen. Robert E. Lee got underway Monday in Richmond

 A crew was erecting scaffolding around the pedestal Monday afternoon, one of the first steps in what's expected to be a weeks-long process.

-The disassembly process could start as soon as Tuesday, according to Dena Potter, a spokeswoman for the state Department of General Services.
+The disassembly process is expected to start Wednesday, according to Dena Potter, a spokesperson for the state Department of General Services.

 Sunday's announcement marked a reversal from September, when the Northam administration said the statue would remain in place while a process to reimagine the future of Monument Avenue played out.
 Other Confederate statuary was removed from the residential boulevard last summer following the protest movement ignited by the murder of George Floyd at the hands of Minneapolis police.